$ 599.00 $ 699.00

 In addition, Bob has also directed the highly acclaimed “FRIED CHICKEN and LATKES” starring Rain Pryor (Best Director winner for both the Ovation Awards and NAACP Awards) and the Young Playwright’s Festival smash, DARK HORSE.
 Mr. Garrett was a consultant to the composers of Broadway’s, “THE COLOR PURPLE”, and is currently writing the book and lyrics for ”SING!” a new Broadway musical composed by ten of the music industry’s best Top 40 composers.
 In addition, he is producing and vocal coaching a series of global charity concerts for HBO, his original concept, starring many of the world’s biggest film and music stars.

-THE NEXT FULLY INTERACTIVE ONLINE LOGIC PRO X LEVEL 1 CLASS STARTS SATURDAY 6/6, 10am-1pm (6 wks) and INCLUDES THE LOGIC 10.5 UPDATE AS PART OF THE CURRICULUM!
-Class will meet online over Zoom in...
+THE NEXT FULLY INTERACTIVE ONLINE LOGIC PRO X LEVEL 1 CLASS STARTS SATURDAY 8/1, 10am-1pm PST (6 wks) - please note the time change -- and INCLUDES THE LOGIC 10.5 UPDATE AS PART OF THE CURRICULUM!
+Class will...
 View full details